 We broke at mid-day for a one-hour lunch despite it being Ramadan, and students were not going to have lunch.
 About half of the students stayed behind in our meeting room.
 I was at the front of the room preparing for the afternoon.
 The catering manager appeared and asked what I would like to have for lunch and said he’d prepared a small room across the hall for me.
 I knew my students were listening.
 I said, “I’m not going to have lunch.
 We’re fasting.”

 The catering manager gave me a menu in case I wanted to order a meal later.
 I thumbed through the menu and asked my students about the meals.
 Then I asked them what they would have that evening after the sun went down.
 They answered with the names of native foods and then explained what the food was for my benefit.
 I asked how some of the food was prepared, and a few women talked me through simple recipes.
 I got the impression that traditional family gender roles were firmly in place.
-I mentioned that I sometimes cooked.
+I mentioned that I sometimes cooked, and some were surprised.

 When we ran out of food topics, I segued into talking about our families and pets.
 I learned that it doesn’t take a lot to get along with people of other cultures.